LabZDjee/ads1115-config/README.md

 # Purpose

-This NPM module provides symbolic definitions and helpers for the Texas Instruments [ADS111x](https://www.ti.com/lit/ds/symlink/ads1115.pdf) I2c Δ-Σ analog-to-digital converters (ADS1113, ADS1114, ADS1115)
+This NPM module main (and almost only purpose) is to provide *symbolic* definitions and helpers for the Texas Instruments [ADS111x](https://www.ti.com/lit/ds/symlink/ads1115.pdf) I2c Δ-Σ analog-to-digital converters (ADS1113, ADS1114, ADS1115)

-IT should be noted that this package has been entirely written in ESM (EcmaScript Modules) of extension `.mjs`: exports are not written in deprecated [CommonJS](https://en.wikipedia.org/wiki/CommonJS) syntax
+It should be noted that this package has been entirely written in ESM (EcmaScript Modules) of extension `.mjs`: exports are not written in deprecated [CommonJS](https://en.wikipedia.org/wiki/CommonJS) syntax

 ## Installation